secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 ## What is Career Development

-It is the lifelong process of managing learning, work, leisure and transitions in order to move toward a personally determined and evolving preferred future.
+Career development is the lifelong process of managing learning, work, leisure and transitions to move toward a personally determined and evolving preferred future.

 Watch this live speaker series where we talk to Leah Weiss of [Skylyte](https://www.skylyte.com/) about the connection between wellbeing, purpose, and our career growth.